The Dirichlet and the weighted metrics for the space of Kahler metrics: Introduction

-A second Riemannian structure on $\mathcal{H}$ was hinted in \cite{Calabi} and recently developed in detail by the first author in \cite{Calamai}; it is called \emph{the Calabi metric}.
-It proved to have nice properties, as a positive constant sectional curvature (while the Mabuchi metric has non-constant non-positive sectional curvature).
-Moreover, the Calabi metric produces a richer geometry than the Mabuchi one; both for the Cauchy and the Dirichlet problems, there are explicit, real analytic solutions.
+A second Riemannian structure on the space of volume conformal factors \eqref{conformal} was hinted in \cite{Calabi} and recently developed in detail by the first author in \cite{Calamai}; it is called \emph{the Calabi metric} \eqref{calabimetric}.
+It enjoys nice properties, such as a positive constant sectional curvature (while the Mabuchi metric has non-constant non-positive sectional curvature), and it induces a metric space structure on $\mathcal{H}$ (as well as the Mabuchi metric does).
+Moreover, the Calabi metric endows $\mathcal{H}$ with a richer geometry than the Mabuchi one; both for the Cauchy and the Dirichlet problems, there are explicit, real analytic solutions.
 The work done in \cite{Calamai} immediately lead a good deal of advances on the Calabi metric.
-First of all, in \cite{ClaRub} is cleverly remarked that the Calabi metric is nothing but the restriction of the Ebin metric \cite{Ebin}, defined on $\mathcal{M}$, to the sub-manifold $\mathcal{H}$.
-In the same paper it is also computed the metric completion of $\mathcal{H}$ with respect to the geodesic distance induced by the Calabi metric.
-There is no analogous result for the Mabuchi case.
-The Calabi metric makes the space $\mathcal{H}$ very far to be totally geodesic in $\mathcal{M}$ endowed with the Ebin metric.
-Thus in \cite{ClaRub2} a generalized Enib and Calabi metrics are defined; it is presented as the best candidate to make the space $\mathcal{H}$ as totally geodesic in $\mathcal{M}$ as possible.
+In \cite{ClaRub}, it is shown that the restriction of the Ebin metric \cite{Ebin}, defined on the space $\mathcal{M}$ of all Riemannan metrics, to the space $\mathcal{H}$ is precisely the Calabi metric, and the metric completion of $\mathcal{H}$ endowed with the Calabi metric is explicitly computed; in \cite{ClaRub2} Calabi metric was generalized in order to make the space $\mathcal{H}$ as totally geodesic as possible in $\mathcal{M}$ endowed with the Ebin metric.

-In this paper we propose a third different Riemannian structure for the space $\mathcal{H}$, that is \emph{the Dirichlet metric}.
-Its study was addressed in \cite{Calamai}; when $M$ is a Riemann surface, the space $\mathcal{H}$, endowed with the Dirichlet metric, becomes flat.

-A motivation for the study of this metric comes from \cite{CZ}; there the second author showed that the Pseudo-Calabi flow is the gradient flow of the $K$-energy when $\mathcal{H}$ is endowed precisely with the Dirichlet metric.
+In Section $3$, we introduce a third way to describe the space of K\"ahler metrics, which is from the point of view of differential forms.
+In the space of K\"ahler one-forms \eqref{one form}, we define the Dirichlet metric as a canonical $L^2$-inner product and see how it induces an almost complex structure naturally (cf. Remark \ref{rmk: almost complex structure}).